-Army commander reviews security situation in Kashmir
+Army Commander reviews security situation in Kashmir

-Srinagar: The Army’s Northern Command chief Lt Gen Ranbir Singh reviewed the security situation in Kashmir and was briefed about the recent anti-militancy operations in the valley, a defence spokesman said Friday.
+Srinagar: The Army’s Northern Command chief Lt Gen Ranbir Singh reviewed the security situation in Kashmir and was briefed about the recent anti-terrorism operations in the valley, a defence spokesman said on Friday.

-The Northern Army Commander arrived in Kashmir Valley on Thursday to review the prevailing security situation, the spokesman said.

 Lt Gen Singh also commended them for their dedication to duty and high standards of professionalism and was appreciative of measures and Standard Operating Procedures instituted by units and formations to minimise civilian causalities.